MikeChristianson/MikeChristianson.github.io/contact/index.md

 {% if site.owner.linkedin %}<a class="btn" href="http://linkedin.com/in/{{ site.owner.linkedin }}" title="{{ site.owner.name}} on LinkedIn" target="_blank"><i class="fa fa-linkedin-square fa-2x"></i><span style="margin-left: 2em;">LinkedIn</span></a>{% endif %}
 </div>

-Did I goof up somewhere?
-Want to send me a correction?
+Want to submit a correction or clarification?
 Have a better way of doing something?
 Feel free to create a [GitHub Issue][1].

 -- Mike